nationalarchives/ds-booking-experience/README.md

 ## Version 0.0.6

 This [version](iterations/0.0.6.pdf) has been updated to reflect, where possible, the stakeholder feedback received on 4 December.
+We've also prepared a flow to represent the logic to determine if a user is [within the maximum number of bookings](within-max-bookings.pdf).

 ### Changes in response to feedback for 0.0.6